CNMAT/OpenSoundControl.org/spec-1_0.md

 etc.

-The contents of an OSC packet must be either an *OSC Message* or an *OSC Bundle* .
-The first byte of the packet\'s contents unambiguously distinguishes between these two alternatives.\
+The contents of an OSC packet must be either an *OSC Message* or an *OSC Bundle*.
+The first byte of the packet's contents unambiguously distinguishes between these two alternatives.

 ### OSC Messages

-An OSC message consists of an *OSC Address Pattern* followed by an *OSC Type Tag String* followed by zero or more *OSC Arguments* .
+An OSC message consists of an *OSC Address Pattern* followed by an *OSC Type Tag String* followed by zero or more *OSC Arguments*.

 Note: some older implementations of OSC may omit the OSC Type Tag string.
 Until all such implementations are updated, OSC implementations